Create or update one or more people (merge)

 When the

-member value (and its corresponding person field member value) submitted in this request determines that an existing person’s record in Ortto’s CDP will be updated, then one of the followingmerge_strategy
+merge_bymember value (and its corresponding person field member value) submitted in this request determines that an existing person’s record in Ortto’s CDP will be updated, then one of the followingmerge_strategyvalues in the request determines how the person’s existing field values are merged:

 merge_strategy (integer)